Ap3rtur3/vue-event-registry/README.md

 if the event was already emitted.
 Unique events only get emitted once.
 It doesn't matter when a component is loaded, its unique event handlers get fired properly.

+Native document events do not execute event handlers registered with `on()`.
+Use `native()` to register event handlers for document events like "click" for example.

 ### Why

 The main purpose of this plugin is to handle events between independent application modules or components,